aklivity/zilla-docs/src/solutions/_partials/iot-ingest-control/aws-resources.md

 Follow the [Create Security Group](https://console.aws.amazon.com/vpcconsole/home#CreateSecurityGroup:) wizard with the following parameters and defaults.
 This creates your <ZillaPlus/> proxy security group to allow MQTT clients and SSH access.

 ::: note Check your selected region
-Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`.
+Make sure you have selected the desired region, ex: `US East (N. Virginia) us-east-1`.
 :::

 - Name: `my-zilla-iot-proxy-sg`